 In Northern California, where cinnabar towers pierce through the cool fog as they rise to the heavens, the Golden Gate Bridge is one of the region’s most recognizable landmarks.
 But in sunny Southern California, one of the most popular sights is a 45-foot-tall whitewashed metal sign affixed to the Hollywood Hills.

 While builders in the other 47 contiguous states promoted real estate development with more mainstream marketing tactics, Los Angeles Times publisher Harry Chandler propped giant white letters atop Mt.
 Lee in the Hollywood Hills to create a three-dimensional billboard for his upscale neighborhood, Hollywoodland, in 1923.
-Although the $21,000 sign (about $320,000 in today’s dollars) was only intended to last about 18 months, nearly a century later it’s still filled with star power.
+Although the $21,000 sign (about $320,000 in today’s dollars) was only intended to last about 18 months, nearly a century later it’s still filled with star power and is seen as an international icon.

-In the years that followed, the neglected sign was torched by an arsonist and a letter O tumbled down the hill.
-On at least two occasions, pranksters rearranged the letters with the ease and cleverness of an El Arroyo restaurant sign, spelling out Hollyweed in support of looser marijuana laws and Holywood in advance of Pope John Paul II’s visit to Southern California.
-And after the Los Angeles Rams won Super Bowl LVI in February, the famous landmark was temporarily altered to Rams House.
+In the years that followed, the neglected Hollywood Sign was torched by an arsonist and a letter O tumbled down the hill.
+On at least two occasions, pranksters rearranged the letters with the ease and cleverness of an El Arroyo restaurant sign, spelling out Hollyweed in support of looser marijuana laws and Holywood.

 1. When Time Is Limited

 About two miles east of Hollywood & Highland, another relatively easy way to take in the Hollywood sign is from the top of the Home Depot parking lot at 5600 Sunset Boulevard.
-Peer over the north side of the building for a direct shot of the nine white letters.
+Peer over the north side of the building for a direct shot of the nine white letters and the famous Hollywood Hills.

 2. For Classic Hollywood Sign Views (Using Public Transportation)